Ask our AI-chatbot

 All applications for a research centre will be assessed by international referee panels.
 After the panel assessment, the applications will be assessed in relation to the criterion ‘Relevance to the call for proposals’.
 The administration will then write a recommendation to the granting authority.
 The granting authority will make the final decision regarding the approval or rejection of grant applications.

-See also: Processing applications.
+See also: How we process applications.

 We expect to publish which applications have been awarded funding in December 2022.

-Messages at time of print 26 April 2024, 21:59 CEST
+Messages at time of print 23 November 2024, 13:26 CET

 No global messages displayed at time of print.